laitooo/Predicting-Concrete-Compressive-Strength/README.md

 missing_data folder contains sample of data collected in 2019 also it contains complete.py whice is used to complete the missing data using 3 method:
 - Treatment by Replacement with mean
+- Treatment by Replacement with mode (most appearing value)
-- Treatment by Predictive Imputation
+- Treatment by Predictive Imputation (linear regression)
-- Using algorithms that work with missing values (didn't finish the last 2 methods yet).
+- Using algorithms that work with missing values (not done yet)

+the result of the completed data will be found as excel file with the method name
+#note:
+some data columns were deleted (incomplete/strings/output)